Mateusz-Dera/ROCm-AI-Installer/README.md

 > [!TIP]
 > If you want to modify the parameters at startup, modify the run.sh file in the text-generation-webui directory after installation.

+> [!TIP]
+> Superboogav2 requirements are installed, but the extension is disabled by default.

 > [!Caution]
 > If you have more than one ROCm device and are having trouble getting it to work, replace the 0 in CUDA_VISIBLE_DEVICES with the number of the correct device.

 ### SillyTavern (1.11.0) with Smart Context
+(Node + Python 3.11 with venv for SillyTavern-Extras)

 https://github.com/SillyTavern/SillyTavern

 https://github.com/SillyTavern/SillyTavern-Extras